List of Monogatari characters: Suruga Kanbaru

 She is called Suruga Kanbaru now but she was previously named Suruga Gaen.
 Suruga's mother had some kind of connection to oddities as she had inherited the devil's left arm from her mother.
 Her mother and father were revealed to have eloped as the Kanbaru family did not approve of their relationship.
 Kanbaru is also the only person that Kaiki will ever treat well.

+After high school, she wanted to became a physician.
+She studied in university while working part time in a hospital to gain relevant industry experience.